nharika14/meteorite-landing-analysis/README.md

 up where the land helps us notice them.
 These points make the graphs easier to talk about in plain language and set honest expectations for what this dataset can and cannot tell us.

-## Reproducibility

-All results are produced by the code above.
-Keep `meteorite-landings.csv` in the same folder as this document to knit successfully.